redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 The parent RFC's answer was to make the kind an associated type, `type Kind: Kind`, with sealed unit types `kind::{Notify, Request, Stream}`, and to make the markers blanket impls from it, so that the kind is declared once and the marker follows.
-That much is kept here, as one of the two shapes compared.
-What it left in place is the payload.
+That much is kept here.
+What it left in place is the payload, and the possibility of a hand-written impl at all.

 ### `Output` means three things